metrocinema/kyle-ulman-invitation-feature/app.md

 - Space in Tailwind
 - Use SVG for icons

+## Suggestions
+- Film title a bit small, may not be readable on lower-resolution screens

+## Questions

 ## To-do
 - Testing
     - Check form for edge cases & bugs (+ indicates an action)